Aikido Women - Sensei Natasha Hadwick 2nd Dan

 Junior Instructor Arun Aikido Club

 Regular training in aikido has many physical and mental health benefits.
-The basic movements in aikido are especially good for the core muscles and for lower body strength but also good for improving stamina, over-all muscle tone, and for developing a leaner physique.
+The basic movements are especially good for the core muscles and for lower body strength but also good for improving stamina, over-all muscle tone, and for developing a leaner physique.

 Most importantly, however, all students are encouraged to study at their own pace.
 By studying aikido in a more relaxed atmosphere, it is hoped that students will leave feeling...

 Yes, there are many amazing women in aikido who are practising and teaching the art.
 But, there are few women in positions of power.

 In fact, there are no female instructors who have regularly taught at the Aikikai Honbu Dojo, and it's hard to find woman acting as head of a dojo in Japan, in any organisation.

 When you leave Japan, you will see a large female presence teaching the art, but, the leadership of virtually all Aikido organizations is almost entirely male.